cu-swe4s-fall-2019/hash-tables-wehs7661/README.md

 - Added `rand_words.txt` and `non_rand_words.txt`.
 - Developed unit tests for all the methods in `hash_functions.py` and `hash_tables.py`, including `test_hash_ascii`, `test_hahs_rolling`, `test_linear_probing` and `test_chained_hash`.
 - Developed functional tests for `hash_functions.py`, `hash_tables.py` and `scatter.py`.
+- Performed a bunch of experiments on hash tables and hash functions as shown above.
 - Modified `.travis.yml` to pass TravisCI.